Trader’s Notebook

 9:35 a.m.
 New York time

 What’s happening now?
-The S&P 500 E-mini futures fell overnight, from 5583.25 into the 5530s.
+The S&P 500 E-mini futures continued to rise after trading resumed overnight, reaching into the 5870s.

 What does Elliott wave theory say?
 Here are the waves that underly the analyses.